-I believe the only time the proposed change would break code that is currently correct is when a user is relying on ADL to get a function that is actually unrelated to (i.e., not part of the interface of) the types he's passing.
+One example where the proposed change would break code that is currently correct is when a user is relying on ADL to get a function that is actually unrelated to (i.e., not part of the interface of) the types he's passing.
 To me this seems like something the user is just getting away with anyway, and the simple fix is to qualify the function name to explicitly reach over into the other namespace.
 For example:

 '''

 #include <vector>

 int main() {

 std::vector<int> v1, v2;

-swap( v1, v2 ); // programmer would have to qualify std::swap to reach into std
+some_algorithm( v1, v2 );

+// programmer would have to qualify

-}
+// with std:: to reach into std

 '''

-We could optionally also preserve the meaning of such code, by supplying an overload (not specialization) of swap for vectors in namespace std.
-That explicitly makes swap part of the interface of vector.
+We could optionally also preserve the meaning of such code, by supplying an overload (not specialization) of some_algorithm for vectors in namespace std.
+In most cases, exactly such an overload is already there; for example, there is already such an overload of swap for vectors which explicitly makes swap part of the interface of vector.